Growth-Kinetics/diffmem_sample_memory/memories/people/poole.md

-# 🧿 poole Integration System [Strength: Low]
+# 🧿 poole Integration System [Strength: Medium]
 This file serves as the central entity for Poole, Dr. Jekyll's butler.
-It captures his initial role, observations, and relationship to the household based on a first encounter.
+It captures his role, observations, and relationship to the household, culminating in his desperate appeal to Mr. Utterson.

 /START
 ### 🌟 **Core Identity Mapping** [ALWAYS_LOAD] [Strength: Medium]
-*   **[Name]** Poole | **[Key Roles]** Butler, Servant | **[Key Traits]** Elderly, well-dressed, professional, loyal, discreet.
+*   **[Name]** Poole | **[Key Roles]** Butler, Servant, Investigator | **[Key Traits]** Elderly, professional, loyal, terrified, desperate, proactive.
     ↳ **Communication Style:** Respectful and formal ("sir").
 Answers questions directly when addressed by a trusted visitor like Mr. Utterson.
 /END 🌟 **Core Identity Mapping**

 /START
 ### 🔗 **Relationship Dynamics** [Strength: Medium]
-*   **Dr. Henry Jekyll:** [Status: Master] Poole serves as Dr. Jekyll's butler.
-He is loyal and follows his master's instructions, even when they are unusual.
+*   **Dr. Henry Jekyll:** [Status: Believed Murdered] After a week of terror, Poole becomes convinced his master has been murdered ("made away with").
+His loyalty drives him to break protocol and force an entry into the cabinet to uncover the truth and avenge Jekyll.
-*   **Mr. Utterson:** [Status: Regular Informant] While still a recognized visitor, Poole's primary interaction with Utterson shifts.
-He becomes Utterson's sole source of information about Dr. Jekyll's decline, delivering regular, grim reports from the doorstep as Jekyll refuses all visitors.
+*   **Mr. Utterson:** [Status: Partner in Action] Overcome by terror, Poole goes to Utterson's home to plead for help, convinced of "foul play."
+He is no longer a passive informant but the instigator of the final investigation, acting as Utterson's guide and partner in breaking down the cabinet door.
-*   **Mr. Hyde:** [Status: Figure of Authority] Poole is aware of Mr. Hyde's privileged status within the household.
-He confirms that Hyde has his own key and, critically, that all staff have "orders to obey him."
-Poole notes that Hyde's presence is confined to the laboratory side of the house and that he "never dines here."
+*   **Mr. Hyde:** [Status: Suspected Murderer & Imposter] Poole's perception shifts entirely.
+He believes the person locked in the cabinet is Hyde, who has murdered Dr. Jekyll.
+He identifies the figure he briefly saw as Hyde based on its small stature ("more of a dwarf") and quick movements, and recognizes Hyde's voice from behind the door.
 /END 🔗 **Relationship Dynamics**

 /START